19 Types Of Relationship Fights That Mean You Should Probably Break Up

 11. When Your Lifestyles Are Incompatible

-12. You’re Fighting With Your Partner Over Small Things Vs. Letting Anything Go
+12. When You’re Fighting With Your Partner Over A Ton Of Small Things

 In relationships, disagreements are inevitable.
 But according to Lesli Doares, marriage coach and author, fighting is always a choice.
 “No two people will ever agree on everything, no matter how much they love each other,” she says.
 “How they handle those disagreements will determine the health and success of the relationship.”